 First of all, a pretty display stand will quickly turn an ordinary pie into an elegant dessert!
 My mother owns several different styles of dessert display stands including two beautifully exquisite crystal cake stands, a lovely ceramic pedestal cake stands, and several different dessert platters.
 She also owns a tiered serving platter that works well for individualized or bite-size morsels.

 Let your creative juices flow and turn a traditional pie into an amazing work of art!
-One of the newest and hottest trends is to use a fondant or mini cookie cutter to cut adorable patterns out of pie crust and arrange them on top of a pie, or around the edges.
+One of the newest and hottest trends is to use fondant or mini cookie cutter to cut adorable patterns out of pie crust and arrange them on top of a pie, or around the edges.

 A traditional lattice topping is always fun, as well as a pie that is monogrammed using alphabet letters cookie cutters.
 Let your imagination soar and surprise your guests by creating your very own original pie design!
 Who knows, perhaps your creation will be featured on the cover of a magazine someday!